mcclatchy/design/content/theming/_index.md

 2. The performance team appends additional elements that are also critical, but may differ depending on the reader.
 These include ads, zones, vendor content and a whole slew of other things immediately after the page is loaded.
 3. The NewsX team further enhances individual pages or sets of pages with non-critical custom cards, or in the case of the `simple-grid` sections mostly negates the work of the performance team.
 The latter is fine for testing a concept, but not something that should be common practice.

-For all the elements on section pages, including homepages, we've identified the layer in which they should belong and made an HTML structure that would be easy to organize by team.
+For all the elements on section pages, including homepages, we've identified the layer in which they should belong and have made an HTML structure that would be easy to organize by team.
 Here is the result:

 ```html
 <section class="grid">